css-materials/course-site/content/syllabus/lecture16-web-scraping-api/index.md

 ## Overview

-* Continue the lecture on API: introduce scraping with Application Program Interfaces (APIs)
+* Introduce scraping with Application Program Interfaces (APIs)
+* Interact with APIs
 * Explain APIs authentication keys and methods for storing these keys
-* Interact with APIs
 * Introduce "rectangling" in R (e.g., unnesting nested lists)

 <!--